ibm-cloud-docs/satellite/locations.md

 6. Verify that your location status changed to **Normal**.
 You might see a location message about the location not having enough hosts until the bootstrapping process completes.

    After your hosts are successfully assigned to the control plane, it takes another 20-30 minutes until IBM monitoring is properly set up for your location.
 In addition, a DNS record is created for your location and the public IP addresses of your hosts are automatically registered and added to your DNS record to allow load balancing and health checking for your location.
 This process can take up to 30 minutes to complete.
-During this process, your location status continues to show **action required**, and you might see intermittent errors, such as `Prometheus is not yet initialized` or `Verify that alb steps have been completed for this cluster`.
+During this process, your location status continues to show **action required**, and you might see intermittent errors, such as `Satellite is attempting to recover` or `Verify that the Satellite location has a DNS record for load balancing requests to the location control plane`.
    {: note}

    ```